-Generally equity incentives are granted to NEOs at time of hire to comprise part of the total compensation package value, to ensure long-term retention and to align NEOs interests with those of Shareholders.
+Generally, equity incentives are granted to NEOs at time of hire to comprise part of the total compensation package value, to ensure long-term retention and to align NEOs interests with those of Shareholders.
 Equity incentives may also be granted in reward for performance or to facilitate specific retention objectives.

-4. Benefits - benefits are comprised of a group benefit plan that includes life insurance, long-term disability, accidental death and dismemberment, dental and extended health coverage.
-Carmanah pays 100% of the premiums for these benefits, with the exception of long-term disability.
+4. Benefits - Benefits are comprised of a group benefit plan that includes Life insurance, Dependent life, Accidental Death and Dismemberment, Long-term Disability, Dentalcare, Visioncare, Extended Health and an Employee Assistance Program.
+The plan also includes a Health Spending Account which provides employees an additional \$300 per year to cover additional eligible expenses (e.g. co-pays and expenditures over annual maximums, etc.).
+Carmanah pays 100% of the premiums for these benefits, with the exception of Long-term Disability.